Skip to main content

 Access Server supports several robust authentication systems without using a post-auth script — whether you manage it from the Admin Web UI or authenticate against a third-party system.
 These are the systems already supported:

-1. Local: Access Server's authentication system, which uses a SQLite3 database to store user properties and credentials with management handled in the Admin Web UI.
+1. Local: Access Server's built-in authentication system storing user credential hashes in the user properties database, with management handled in the Admin Web UI.

 2. PAM: Linux system that requires console management or an SSH session on the OS.